funemployedbb/odin-recipes/README.md

 # odin-recipes
-This project creates an HTML page showcasing recipies
+This project creates an HTML page showcasing recipes